 ]

-If you are trying this setup on your own, the value of np will probably need to be adjusted based on how well you block out stray light (put a box over your spectrophotometer) and the size of your capacitor.
+The three local variables in measure[] are: the number of points (np) or times the GPIO pin will be read; data, which is a place to store the pin values; and tth or the time needed for the GPIO be to go high.
+The DeviceWrite[] function turns on the LED source and then the detector is initialized with short[].
+Next, the data are collected along with the time needed for that operation.
+Perhaps the most confusing line of code is next, which searches the data for the first instance of a one and determines how long it took for the GPIO pin to go high.
+Occasionally, no 1 will be found, indicating that insufficient light is reaching the detector, and a warning would be thrown if Quiet wasn't applied to the command.
+If you are trying this setup on your own, the value of np will probably need to be adjusted based on how well you block out stray light and the size of your capacitor.

 Mathematica has a bunch of tools to create lists of data, average multiple datapoints, plot the data and perform a least squares fit.
 I don't have enough space in this article to go through the details; however the on-line documentation (reference.wolfram.com/language) has plenty of examples to work through and use.